stacksjs/stacks/README.md

 npx degit openwebstacks/stacks-starter hello-world-stack cd hello-world-stack

-pnpm i -r # install dependencies for all packages pnpm dev # stubs the libraries for local use
+pnpm i -r # install all dependencies (for all packages) pnpm fresh # fresh reinstall of all dependencies

+pnpm dev # stubs the libraries for local use pnpm example # run one of the examples (follow CLI prompts)

-pnpm build # builds a specific library pnpm build:all # builds the library for production-ready use pnpm example # run one of the examples pnpm commit # opens CLI prompt for committing changes pnpm release # releases the library (packages) to npm
+pnpm build # builds a specific library (follow CLI prompts) pnpm build:all # builds the library for production-ready use

+pnpm commit # opens CLI prompt for committing changes pnpm release # releases the library (packages) to npm
 ```